flamego/flamego.dev/docs/core-services.md

 exiting the first handler
 ```

-In fact, the [routing logger](#routing-logger) is taking advantage of this feature to [collect the duration and status code of requests](https://github.com/flamego/flamego/blob/8709b65452b2f8513508500017c862533ca767ee/logger.go#L74-L83).
+The [routing logger](#routing-logger) is taking advantage of this feature to [collect the duration and status code of requests](https://github.com/flamego/flamego/blob/8709b65452b2f8513508500017c862533ca767ee/logger.go#L74-L83).

 ### Remote address